-University Housing offers a residence hall on East Campus for juniors, seniors, graduate students and students age 21 and older.
-Residents enjoy a private room at the double room rate, furnished rooms, wireless Internet, cable TV and all utilities.
+Designated junior/senior housing is available on two floors in University Hall on East Campus.
+Residents enjoy a private room at the double room rate.
+Rooms are furnished and include wireless Internet, cable TV and all utilities.
 A kitchenette is available on site.
-A dining plan is optional for residents of this hall.
+A dining plan is optional for sophomores, juniors and seniors residing in University Hall.